LawtonChilesRedCrossClub/website/README.md

 Welcome to the Web Team 🎉
 This guide is your step-by-step manual for maintaining the club website.
-It’s designed to be *complete but easy to follow* — perfect for new members.
+It’s designed to be *complete but easy to follow*.

 --------------------------------------------------
 🌐 Live Site